arhico/automindMidiConfigApp/README.md

 # Configurator for touch MIDI controller named "AUTOMIND MIDI".
 Also acts as universal simple MIDI monitor.
 WARNING!
-Almost nothing works now, made public for friends to help with testing and developing
+Almost nothing works now, code might be bad.
+Made public for friends to help with testing and developing

 ## About MIDI controller
 TODO